Teravus/BorgWin10WPF/README.md

 ## Build
 This was built using Visual Studio 2019 Community Edition.  (freely downloadable) Open the 'sln' file.
 Make sure the nuget packages get restored.
-Pick your platform.
+Pick your platform (either x86 or x64, but don't leave it on 'Any').
 Build.

 The program will be built and put in the bin/x64/Debug folder.
 If you build it for x86, it will be in the bin/x86/Debug folder.

+---

+## Downloads of the already built application
+Not everyone can or is willing to build the game from source.
+In that case youc an download the Main application (but not the original game content) from the released tags.
+We're currently on Alpha-2 [Download Link](https://github.com/Teravus/BorgWin10WPF/releases/tag/Alpha-2).
+Again, I want to reiterate that this download contains no game files.
+You must have or obtain the original game media and follow the import procedure in the ReadMe file in the ZIP or source to play the game.
+I am unable to provide the original media.

 ---